hmccode/hmccode.github.io/_posts/2016-10-10-source-code-projects.md

 ##### Legacy

-This repository contains the Voila legacy rules engine (Adarsh).
+This repository contains the Voila legacy rules engine.

 ##### Api